SoftwareAG/sag-unattended-installations/03.test/APIGateway/1011/testApiGateway1/README.md

 - The following Software AG assets (cannot be downloaded publicly)
   - installer binary for linux 64 bit
   - update manager bootstrap for linux 64 bit
-  - product image containing BigMemory 4.3 (packaged with webmethods version 10.5)
+  - product image containing the products in the template
   - product fix image containing the latest relevant fixes
   - license for API Gateway